evanspa/PEAppTransaction-Logger/README.md

 [![Build Status](https://travis-ci.org/evanspa/PEAppTransaction-Logger.svg)](https://travis-ci.org/evanspa/PEAppTransaction-Logger)

-An iOS static library client for the **PEAppTransaction Logging Framework**.
+An iOS static library client for the [PEAppTransaction Logging Framework](#peapptransaction-logging-framework).

 PEAppTransaction-Logger is also a part of the
 [PE* iOS Library Suite](#pe-ios-library-suite).